Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Gwyneth’s riders echoed the gesture.
 “And to you!”
 Terra replied as they parted ways.
 “Man, this place is awesome during the Lunar Festival.”
 She twisted her head, trying to take in all the sights.
 “We should do this more often.”

-“Yes, the culture here is fantastic,” Pharazon said.
+“Yeah, the culture here is fantastic,” Pharazon said.
 “I hope we’ll be able to stop by a bookstore at some point.
-I’d really like to do more research into Shenkuuvian poetry.”
+I’d really like to check out some Shenkuuvian poetry.”
 With another tap of his claw, he directed Gwyneth to turn at the intersection.

-“You’ve got Gwyn really well-trained,” Terra said to Pharazon.
+“You’ve got Gwyn really well-trained,” Terra said.
+“I’m impressed.”

 “Yeah, I remember when you first got her!”
 Blynn said.
 “We had to rebuild so many walls!”